MMIWG Websites/Resources

 Not Our Native Daughters

 Not Our Native Daughters (NOND) is a Native-led, survivor-led organization dedicated to addressing the Missing, Murdered, and Exploited Indigenous Women and Girls (MMIWG) crisis.
-Our mission is to empower Indigenous communities by advocating for justice, raising awareness, and providing support to families affected by violence.
-We work alongside Native youth through initiatives like our Indigenous Youth Voices program, fostering leadership, education, and cultural preservation.
-In addition to our advocacy efforts, we provide technical assistance training and presentations on a broad range of Indigenous issues, from MMIP to human trafficking, environmental justice, and more.
-Through policy reform, community engagement, and healing practices, we are committed to creating a future where Indigenous women and youth are safe, supported, and empowered to lead the fight for justice, equity, and healing.
+Their mission is to empower Indigenous communities by advocating for justice, raising awareness, and providing support to families affected by violence.
+They work alongside Native youth through initiatives like our Indigenous Youth Voices program, fostering leadership, education, and cultural preservation.
+In addition to their advocacy efforts, they provide technical assistance training and presentations on a broad range of Indigenous issues, from MMIP to human trafficking, environmental justice, and more.
+Through policy reform, community engagement, and healing practices, they are committed to creating a future where Indigenous women and youth are safe, supported, and empowered to lead the fight for justice, equity, and healing.

 Please visit the NOND site here.